callmesalmon/pearlOS/doc/PIDI-DIFF.md

 * prompt (which is now "%")
 * renamed commands

-The [scripts](https://github.com/callmesalmon/pearlOS/blob/main/scripts) folder has also been modified, modifications include:
+The [scripts](https://github.com/callmesalmon/pearlOS/blob/main/scripts) (on pidi: tools) folder has also been modified, modifications include:
-* remove useless timing script
+* remove useless timing and archiving script
 * minimalize [gencolours.py](https://github.com/callmesalmon/pearlOS/blob/main/scripts/gencolours.py)\*
 \*: Has been renamed (color -> colour)